Corionis/ELS/artifacts/document/ideas.md

    directory.
 Items are synchronized by group.
    - This works for a movie and that directory's contents,
    - and works for a TV show and a season directory.

-## Assumptions
- * The exact locations of the contents of each library is not known at the beginning of a VolMunger run.
- * A directory of only one collection or the other will be modified between mungings.
- * To munge two operational systems will require one to use a collection file for the target system configured from its own connection perspective, e.g. drive letters, etc.

 ### Collection Files
  * No two library names may be the same, i.e. library names must be unique

 ### Target Files
  * One or more may be specified
- * Space check perform before copying
+ * Space check is performed before copying
- * Automatic roll-over to the next target
+ * Automatically rolls-over to the next target

----

-## Other

-### Convenience Utilities
- * [Sent-To utility](send-to utility.md) volmunger.json file generator.
- * [Plex-to-VolMunger generator](plex-to-VolMunger.md) for automated collection file generation.

 ---

 ## volmunger.json control file Use Cases